samsonsim2/camerakit-web-w-recordfeature/README.md

 > ⚠️ **SECURITY WARNING**
 > **DO NOT USE THIS REPOSITORY FOR CLIENT PROJECTS**
-> The Camera Kit API Token is exposed in client-side code.
-For production use, implement server-side token handling.
+> The Camera Kit API Token is exposed in client-side code in development.
+> For production deployment:
+>
+> - Use Vercel's environment variables (see [Deployment on Vercel](#deployment-on-vercel) section)
+> - Never commit real credentials to GitHub
+> - Keep sensitive tokens in your local `config.js` for development only

 ## Features ✨